What Makes a Kernel Fast#

 The Roofline Model#

-The basic roofline bound is:
+In units of FLOP/s, the basic roofline bound is:

 Arithmetic intensity is: